Archita-Rai/Demo-repo/README.md

 # Demo-repo
-This is the Demo for Git &amp; GitHub class
+This is the Demo for Git &amp; GitHub class.